What do mealtimes at your client’s dinner table look like?

 The kids might not love this one as much as the grown-ups so we limited their version to the main ingredients, kept everything separate and finger-friendly but still dippable.
 Oh, and half a mango veggie roll just to be suggestive and hopeful.

-How to make your favourite recipes more kid-friendly:
+How to make your favorite recipes more kid-friendly:

-- Multiple Colour or Food Items: Studies show kids prefer having up to 6 different items or colours on their plate compared to adults who prefer 3!
+- Multiple Color or Food Items: Studies show kids prefer having up to six different items or colors on their plate compared to adults who prefer three!

-- Finger-friendly: Letting kids interact with food like dipping into sauces is a fun strategy to engage your kids in mealtime.
-There are so many healthy homemade sauces available such as this Tangy Avocado Sauce.
+- Finger-Friendly: Letting kids interact with food like dipping into sauces is a fun strategy to engage your kids in mealtime.
+Try a healthy homemade sauce and involve the kids in making it.